-Lancaster’s combined French Studies and Computing degree is taught jointly by our Department of European Languages and Cultures and our School of Computing and Communications.
-This degree scheme includes a year spent working or studying abroad in a French speaking country.
+Lancaster’s joint French Studies and Computing is taught by the Department of Languages and Cultures in conjunction with the School of Computing and Communications.

-Your French Studies programme aims to increase your fluency while exploring the country’s social, historical, political and cultural background as well as its European and global context.
+Your French Studies programme enables you to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In Computing, you’ll focus on developing professional skills, including extensive study of software and systems development.

 Your first year comprises an exploration of the French language and its cultural context, as well as core modules in the fundamentals of computer science and software development.
 Alongside this, you will study a minor subject of your choice.

 Building on your language skills in Year 2, you will study the culture, politics and history of the French-speaking world in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with modules such as Databases, HCI, Networking and Software Design.

 Spending your third year abroad in a French-speaking country makes a major contribution to your command of the language, while deepening your intercultural sensitivity.
 You can study at a partner institution or conduct a work placement.